How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 4. Cloning a Specific Branch

-Git repositories may have multiple branches.
-By default, git clone checks out the default branch (like main or master), but you may want to clone a specific branch.
-Here’s how:
+Git repositories often contain multiple branches.
+By default, git clone clones the default branch (such as main or master), but there are many cases where you want to clone only a specific branch.
+This section explains how to do that.

 4.1 Using the –branch Option